phrounz/volatile-dove-engine/APPLICATIONS.md

-## Conventions for each example project.
+## Conventions for each example project

 Each example project "Application_XXXXXX" may contain the following directories, which correspond to different targets/environments: